How To Use a Strop? | Ultimate guide

 Is it necessary to stropping a knife?

-If you cut into your leather strop, you’ll want to cry.
-You want to strop at the same angle that you polished and sharpened.
-If your sharpening and stropping angles are not the same, it’s ok.
+You will want to cry when you cut a leather strop.
+For stropping, you should use the angle that you cleaned and sharpened.
+It is okay if your points for sharpening and stropping are different.
 Do your best to keep them the same.

 Eric